cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 A central framework for The World Avatar (TWA) Visualisations (the TWA Visualisation Platform, or TWA-ViP) has been created to standardise and simplify the visualisation process.
 The goal is that a developer does not have to worry about web design, and can set up a reasonable web visualisation displaying landing pages, descriptions, dashboards, and geospatial maps, with some basic configuration files.
 The platform is the next stage of the Visualisation Framework, and can be almost deployed following the same steps.

 The contents of this repository have been structured into Development and Production.
 If you are a developer who is adding a new feature, fixing an existing bug, or just interested in finding out more, please read the [Development](#1-development) section.
 If you are setting up a visualisation for your use cases, please read the [Production](#2-production) section.
+When releasing the platform, please read the [Releasing](#3-release) section.

 ## 1. Development